FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

 TIMDEP.HDF5

-    This binary output file contains grid element, flow depth, velocity and velocity direction x and y and water surface elevation for each floodplain grid element at the user specified output time intervals (TIMTEP in CONT.
+    This binary output file contains grid element, flow depth, velocity and velocity direction x and y and water surface elevation for each floodplain grid element at the user specified output time intervals (TIMTEP in CONT.DAT).
-    DAT).
     This file is written in binary format (HDF5) and it has the same results than the TIMDEP.OUT file.

 TIMDEP_NC4.OUT